EngineMachiner/tapLua/Astro/README.md

 - Table concatenation with format support and cycle detection.

-- String manipulation
+- String manipulation:
     - Character substring extraction.
     - Blank or empty strings checks.
     - Check if ends or starts with another sequence.

-- Table manipulation
+- Table manipulation:
     - Operations such as addition, substraction, merging and reversing, etc.
     - Functions to retrieve, find and filter keys and values in different ways.
     - Shallow and deep copy functions.